onnela-lab/forest/pine/powrep/README.md

 On Android phones, the Beiwe `power_state` data stream reports operating system ["intents"](https://developer.android.com/reference/android/content/Intent) corresponding to transitions in the device's interactive state and power states.
 Reporting is handled by an instance of [this class](`https://github.com/onnela-lab/beiwe-android/blob/master/app/src/main/java/org/beiwe/app/listeners/PowerStateListener.java`).

-Transitions between power states are handled by Android's [`DeviceIdleController`](https://github.com/aosp-mirror/platform_frameworks_base/blob/nougat-release/services/core/java/com/android/server/DeviceIdleController.java).
-[This article](https://medium.com/@tsungi/android-doze-tweaks-83dadb5b4a9a) provides an informal overview, with state diagrams.
+Below are brief descriptions of the ten Android power state events; refer to Android documentation for details.

 ___
 #### Interactive State

-**Note:  The names of these events and intents are misleading.
-These events actually refer to whether the phone is in an "interactive" state.
+**Important note:  The names of these events and intents are misleading.
+These events actually refer to whether the phone is transitioning to or from an ["interactive"](https://developer.android.com/reference/android/os/PowerManager#isInteractive\(\)) state.
 Earlier in the history of Android, this was the same as the screen power state.
-However, as of Android xx, the screen may be powered on or off regardless of whether the phone is interactive.**
+However, for recent Android versions, the screen may be powered on or off regardless of whether the phone is interactive.**

 | **Beiwe Event** | **Android Intent**|